ONSdigital/dp/training/platform-services/PLATFORM.md

 [<img src="images/kibana-dev-home.png" title="Kibana Develop Home" width=49.7% height=49.7%/>][kibana-dev-home] [<img src="images/kibana-dev-discover.png" title="Kibana Develop Discover" width=49.7% height=49.7%/>][kibana-dev-home]

 Kibana provides the ability to query and filter aggregated messages from all apps, which is possible through the mechanisms set in place to capture all app logs and other indexes/responsibilities such as networking and system processes, and forwarding them to a shared elasticsearch instance.
-With the use of logs in Kibana, this assists in debugging.
-We can filter the namespace to check logs of a specific application and filter with other properties to find information more quickly
+The use of logs in Kibana assists in debugging.
+We can filter the namespace to check logs of a specific application and filter with other properties to find information more quickly.

 More information about Kibana can be found on their website - https://www.elastic.co/kibana